 WGS students may also find their own possible placement and approach the course instructor about it.
 This is the most common framework for internship placements outside the local Gettysburg area.

 The Gettysburg area has many opportunities for WGS students to get involved by volunteering.
-The Circles Initiative helps empower families to transition out of poverty.
 Work with Survivors INC.

 LEGO Robotics empowers middle school girls to get involved with science by building robots in the Physics Department on campus.